The Reactive Synthesis Competition (SYNTCOMP): 2018-2021: Updated participating tools

 \subsection{Party/Kid and {\tt sdf}}

-Party/Kid and {\tt sdf} implement variants of symbolic bounded synthesis \citep{E11unbeast,E10}.
+Party/Kid and {\tt sdf}, submitted by A. Khalimov, implement variants of symbolic bounded synthesis \citep{E11unbeast,E10}.
 Both tools run two tasks, realizability and unrealizability, in parallel.
 Below, we describe how the realizability check is done.
 Unrealizability can be checked in a similar fashion by adequately modifying the given LTL formula.

 First, the tool translates the given LTL formula into a universal co-B\"uchi automaton (UCW) using the TLSF-manipulation tool {\tt syfco}~\citep{tlsf} and the Spot automata library~\citep{duret.16.atva2}.
 Then, it iterates over increasing bounds on the number of visits to final states of the UCW: given such a bound, it translates the UCW into a universal safety automaton.
 The universal safety automaton is then encoded into a safety game in a BDD-based representation (using the CUDD library~\citep{cudd}), where each state of the universal automaton gets a separate variable in the BDDs, thus avoiding explicit determinization.
 The game is then solved using the standard fix-point algorithm.
 The strategy extraction is also standard and does not use any third-party tools.